-Near the top of the Manage Custom Fields screen, you'll see an option to view your custom field groups.
-From there, click on the preview (eyeball) icon to view the specifics for your custom field group, including which custom fields are currently associated with your group.
+On your Manage Custom Field Groups screen, you'll see the preview (eyeball) icon and edit icon to the right of each group.
+Click on the preview icon to view the specifics for your custom field group, including which custom fields are currently associated with your group.

 Click on the edit icon to the right of any group to edit the group name or delete the group.